angular/angular/aio/content/guide/router.md

 * Navigate imperatively from one component to another.
 * Pass information along in route parameters and subscribe to them in the component.
 * Import the feature area NgModule into the `AppModule`.
-* Apply animations to the route component.
+* Applying routable animations based on the page.

 After these changes, the folder structure looks like this: